Laine's shootout winner gives Jets 5-4 win over Bruins - Philly

-WINNIPEG, Manitoba (AP) - Patrik Laine scored the deciding goal in the shootout and Brandon Tanev had his first career hat trick as the Winnipeg Jets beat the Boston Bruins 5-4 on Tuesday night to cap a perfect six-game homestand.
+The second-year fourth-line forward scored his third goal of the game early in the third period, and Patrik Laine got the deciding score of the shootout to lift the Winnipeg Jets to a 5-4 victory over the Boston Bruins on Tuesday night.

+"I kind of blacked out and didn't really know what I was doing," Tanev said of the moment when hats started raining down on the ice from the crowd at Bell MTS Place.
+"It was just a great feeling."

-Laine deked and his shot in the fourth round trickled under goalie Anton Khudobin.
-Mark Scheifele also scored in the tiebreker for Winnipeg and Bruins rookie Ryan Donato put one by past the Jets' Connor Hellebuyck.
+Laine deked and his shot in the fourth round of the tiebreaker trickled under Bruins goalie Anton Khudobin.
+Mark Scheifele also scored in the shootout for Winnipeg and Bruins rookie Ryan Donato beat Jets goalie Connor Hellebuyck.

 Defenseman Joe Morrow had his first goal for Winnipeg since being acquired from Montreal last month, and sixth of the season.
 Adam Lowry had two assists.